segmentio/segment-docs/src/getting-started/02-simple-install.md

 3. Click **Add Source**.
 4. Enter a name for the source.
 Segment recommends that you include the word `demo`, `test`, or `quickstart` in the name so you can easily find and delete this source later.
 5. *(Optional)* Add an Environment label of `dev` to the source in the **Labels** field.
 Segment recommends you do this so that you know this demo source isn't part of a production installation.
+6. *(Optional)* Add the website URL.
+Segment provides this field for customers to be able to flag the website being tracked to that source.
+Segment does not use this URL anywhere else.

 ## Find your write key